tecoevo/JohnsongrassBranchingProcess/Data_Code.md

-# Multitype Galton-Watson processes for herbicide resistance evolution
+# Assessing weed control failure: a branching process approach for probability and time of herbicide resistance evolution

 ## Figures and Data